hashicorp/terraform-provider-tfe/website/docs/d/projects.html.markdown

   * `name` - Name of the project.
   * `description` - Description of the organization.
   * `organization` - Name of the organization.
+  * `auto_destroy_activity_duration` - A duration string for all workspaces in the project, representing time after each workspace's activity when an auto-destroy run will be triggered.